 Lee: I don’t think that he intended to be… to be… you know, Warren wrote that with Robert Towne.
 A great, great, great writer.
 And the character he wrote was a very simple guy who likes to please.
 He likes to please everyone.
 He likes to please the Jack Warden character as much as he does with the women whose hair he does, his customers.
 He is guaranteed to please.
-Because certainly he’s not that attracted to me.
+Because certainly, he’s not that attracted to me.
 Right before he goes to bed with me, my daughter seduces him.
 And you know one of the real arguments that Warren and I had in that film was that right before the scene when I come home and I go to Carrie’s door, and I’m expecting him to be there.
 I’m expecting him to go upstairs and make love to me.
-The day before we do that scene he sits me down at the table and he says “you know Lee, Felecia (which is the character I played), Felicia does not know when she opens the door to her daughters room that the daughter and him have…” And I was so enraged that he would tell me what to think before I open that door that I quit the next day.
+The day before we do that scene he sits me down at the table and says “You know Lee, Felecia (which is the character I played), Felicia does not know when she opens the door to her daughter’s room that the daughter and he has…” And I was so enraged that he would tell me what to think before I open that door that I quit the next day.

 Jo: I read that in your book!

 Lee: Yes, I quit the next day.
-And of course he apologized and we moved on with the scene but I said “if you ever tell me what I’m supposed to think, I won’t be there.”
+And of course, he apologized and we moved on with the scene but I said “If you ever tell me what I’m supposed to think, I won’t be there.”
 But the thing was, that I opened the door and of course I knew that they had gone to bed.
 I mean, I’m no dummy!

 Jo: Of course!

 Lee: And my own need was so ferocious that it didn’t matter!
 And that’s the way I played that scene when I went upstairs.
 I kept on my coat.
 I kept on my curlers in my hair.
 I just pulled down my stockings and pulled him over to me.
-You know, it was my needs.
+You know, it was my need.